Meeting Special Needs

 - Children continue to receive support after they graduate.
 We help find the best possible setting for each child, and parents become the catalyst for strengthening communication between Bloomingdale and the public school.
 We become a resource to the child’s new teachers, sharing successful ideas and approaches.

-- Parents have Bloomingdale’s support and our advocacy for their children long after their children have left us.
+- Parents have Bloomingdale’s support and we continue to advocate for their children long after their children have left us.

-Nearly half of our children are diagnosed with handicapping conditions.
+Nearly half of our children have special needs.
 All funding for special needs staff and services is raised privately.